KatyFrancesA/IT-HomeLab-Learning-Repo/SSD_Guide_VMs/README.md

 ## Project Goal

-This document outlines the research, decision-making process and setup for selecting an external SSD and USB enclosure to host virtual machines for my planned projects.
-The primary goal was to find a cost effective solution providing good performance for running VMs, overcoming internal storage limitations.
+This document the research, decision-making process and setup for selecting an external SSD and USB enclosure to host virtual machines.
+The goal was to find a cost effective solution that delivers reliable performance for running VM based labs — both to overcome internal storage limitations and to showcase my technical skills for IT related apprenticeships or entry level roles.

 ## The Challenge

-My primary PC has limited internal storage space available.
-Furthermore, the available external connection is a **USB 3.2 Gen 1 port**, which has a maximum theoretical throughput of **5Gbps** (approximately 500-600 MB/s real-world).
-This USB bottleneck significantly impacts the maximum sequential read/write speeds achievable from high-performance NVMe drives when used externally.
+My primary PC has limited internal storage and the USB ports are **3.2 gen 1**, which has a maximum theoretical throughput of **5Gbps** (approximately 500-600 MB/s real-world).
+This bottleneck limits the performance of external NVMe SSDs, making it essential to balance performance, thermals, compatibility and cost when selecting components.

 ## Final Selected Components

 *   **SSD:** Kioxia Exceria Plus G3 1TB NVMe M.2 SSD
 *   **Enclosure:** SSK Aluminum M.2 NVMe/SATA SSD Enclosure (Model SHE-C325, RTL9210B Chipset)

+This pairing offers solid performance, good thermal handling and USB/UASP compatibility at a reasonable price, ideal for lab workloads involving virtualisation and frequent disk access.

 ## Guide Contents

-*   **[SSD Selection Process](./SSDS.md):** Details on the NVMe drives considered and the reasoning for the final choice.
+*   **[SSD Selection Process](./SSDS.md):** Evaluation of various Gen4 NVMe SSDs, their performance specs, DRAM presence, TBW ratings and thermal profiles.
-*   **[USB Enclosure Selection Process](./usb-enclosure-guide.md):** Details on the USB enclosures evaluated and the final choice.
+*   **[USB Enclosure Selection Process](./usb-enclosure-guide.md):** Analysis of enclosure chipsets (RTL9210B, JMS583, etc.), heat dissipation and UASP support.
-*   **[Benchmark Results](./benchmark-results.md):** Performance benchmarks of the internal drive and the external SSD setup.
+*   **[Benchmark Results](./benchmark-results.md):** Performance testing with tools like AS SSD and Windows PowerShell disk speed tests.

+## Why This Project Matters
+Having fast, portable external storage is crucial for VM labs, especially in cybersecurity.
+Disk I/O bottlenecks can severely impact system performance during malware analysis, packet capture, or multitiered lab simulations.
+This project reflects a practical application of hardware knowledge, benchmarking, system limitations and optimisation under constraints.

+## Future Improvements
+- Exploring cooling options (passive and active) for better thermal management.
+- Testing with USB 3.2 Gen 2 interfaces and Thunderbolt enclosures.
+- Comparing performance in live VM usage scenarios (e.g., Kali Linux, Windows Server, Metasploitable).